Batyan45/fast-tasks/README.md

 2. Click the selection button (list icon) to choose which tasks to display
 3. Select tasks you want to see in the view
 4. Click on any task to run it; the task will be highlighted while running
-5. View the task status as 'Running...', 'Success', or 'Failed'
+5. View the task status as 'Running...', 'Success', or 'Failed (with exit code)'
 6. Use the refresh button to update the task list and clear task statuses

 ## Requirements